bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 ### Optimizing `exists` subqueries

 The other common type of subquery used in RLS policies are `exists` subqueries.
-Let's modify our schema so that we add an exists subquery.
+Let's tweak our schema to add an exists subquery in a policy.
 We'll add an RLS policy for `users` so that users can view other users who are in the same workspaces.
 We're also taking advantage of the fact that `workspace_members` has its own RLS policies applied, so we don't have to add any other filtering clauses for the `workspace_members` subquery:

 ```sql
 postgres=# drop policy "Users have access restricted based on some random policy"